gharbia-mohammed/sales-ecommerce-data-Analysis/README.md

 3. Maintain Consistent Ad Spending
    February 2023 sales dropped by about 10% due to reduced ad spend in January.

-4. introduce special offers for existing customers to strengthen loyalty.
+4. introduce special offers for existing customers to strength loyalty.
    This strategy can reduce future advertising costs while increasing repeat purchases and overall sales.